jigzz18/Digital-Assistant/README.md

 Sign in to Wolframalpha website.
 Get the API Key
-Paste API key in the code.
-install Wxpython in PC
+Paste the API key in the code. install Wxpython in PC
 Run the python file